bhj/KaraokeEternal/docs/content/docs/index.md

 ## Karaoke Forever Server

-The server software hosts the app and your media files on your local network (it is not designed to be run as a service exposed to the Internet).
+The server software hosts the "web" app and your media files on your local network (it is not designed to be run as a service exposed to the Internet).
 Built on Node.js and SQLite, it can run on relatively minimal hardware (Raspberry Pi 3B+).

 ### Installation